Maia313/CSS/layout.md

 * **absolute positioning**, which deals with absolute and fixed elements relative to the normal flow

 **All elements belong to the normal flow by default unless they are specifically removed from normal flow - typically by setting the float property or the position property.**

+#### There are actually two aspects of layout that are at play:

+ * how the box of an element is sized and aligned, which is primarily controlled by the display property (and width, height and margin).
+ * how elements within a particular parent element are positioned relative to each other